 She has invested her entire career into nonprofits, working for some recognizable names like Junior Achievement, Urban Peak, and even Up With People.
 Over that time, she has honed the important skills of the trade from fundraising to management to partnership.
 Most importantly, she’s had an opportunity to learn, observe and contribute.
 After all, community success requires more than good ideas and a bull horn.
 It requires collaboration.

-Now, Jennifer is the Deputy Director of Energy Outreach Colorado (EOC).
-She is on the forefront of making energy and utilities affordable for families across our state who could use assistance.
+Now, Jennifer is the Executive Director of Energy Outreach Colorado (EOC).
+She is on the forefront of making energy and other vital resources affordable for families across our state who could use assistance.
 Having electricity or gas service may feel like a foregone conclusion to many, but many Colorado families live in fear of losing theirs.
 How would you live without it?
 For Jennifer, being able to give families the sense of security and relief that comes with not having their utilities shut off, or replacing old, malfunctioning and wasteful appliances is far more than dollars and cents.

 “One woman cried on my shoulder because she received her first new refrigerator; her first new appliance essentially in her entire life,” Jennifer told us.
 “She was so excited to buy meat on sale and freeze it and explained how that would help her make more meals for her elderly neighbor.”

 The good that Jennifer does means good for all of us too.
-Replacing aging appliances, as EOC does, makes the grid, our city and our state more efficient and environmentally friendly too.
+Improving energy efficiency and advocating for affordable energy policies, as EOC does, makes the grid, our city and our state more efficient and environmentally friendly too.